-In the United States today, we enjoy a tremendous gift: the principle of the separation of church and state.
+In the United States today, even in these recent months of frustration and fear and protest, we enjoy a tremendous gift: the principle of the separation of church and state.
 By the time of the Declaration of Independence, which we remember this weekend, Americans knew first-hand what religious intoleration was like.
-They knew what happened when a party or a state or a country tried to impose its own particular brand of Christianity on its people.
+They knew what happened when a party or a state or a country tried to impose its own particular brand of Christianity, or its particular brand of passion, on its people.
 Such behavior did not lead to liberty, freedom, and independence.
 It led to dissension, oppression, and even death.

 Part of the great American experiment, then, promulgated in the United States Constitution, was the dis-establishment of religion.
-No one religion, or one group's form of religion, would be the standard of government in this new land.
+No one religion, nor one group's form of religion, nor one group's form of passion, whatever it is, would be the standard of government in this new land.
+We are dependent upon that constitutional principle.

-This decision was a beautiful one, for it allowed the brilliant diversity of American religion to flourish.
+This decision was a beautiful one, for it allowed the brilliant diversity of American religion, and American passion, to flourish.
 The process was influenced, I might add, by some specifically non-religious principles, principles of liberty and freedom which emerged from Enlightenment thinkers such as John Locke and even Thomas Jefferson.
 Jefferson and others hearkened back to the classics of Greece and Rome for guidance.

 That is why our dollar bill, even though it says "In God we trust," also includes the Great Seal of the United States with these two sayings: Novus Ordo Seclorum "A New Order of the Ages," and Annuit Coeptis, "He has favored our undertakings."
-Both these sayings come from the Roman poet Virgil, who lived before the time of Christ.
+Both these sayings come from the Roman poet Virgil, who lived way before the time of Christ.

-As a Christian in this relatively new world of the United States of America, I give thanks today for the separation of church and state, a separation which allows both religion and government to be truly free.
+As a Christian in these United States of America, I give thanks today for the separation of church and state, the separation of passion and government, a separation which allows both religion and government to be truly free.

-And I give thanks that we are, indeed, under God (whether folks acknowledge it or not!).
-I don't mind that phrase "under God," was added to the pledge of allegiance in 1954.
+And I give thanks that we are, indeed, under God, whether folks acknowledge it or not!
+I don't mind that the phrase "under God," was added to the pledge of allegiance in only in the past seventy years, in 1954.

 As Christians, of course, our primary allegiance is always to God; and, as Americans, our allegiance is to the Constitution.
-I give thanks for both this day.
+I give thanks for both on this day.
+We depend upon love God and love of neighbor.
+We all, really and truly, need each other.